ibm-cloud-docs/monitoring/monitor/exporters/blackbox.md

 ## Step 5.
-Configure the default dashboard and alerts to analyze the IPMI status of your server
+Configure the default dashboard and alerts to analyze the Blackbox status of your server
-{: #ipmi_step5}
+{: #Blackbox_step5}

-To configure the default dashboard and alerts to analyze the IPMI status of your server, run the following command:
+To configure the default dashboard and alerts to analyze the Blackbox status of your server, run the following command:

 ```
-docker run -it --rm sysdiglabs/promcat-connect:0.1 install ipmi:2.5.0 -t <SYSDIG_TOKEN>  -u <ENDPOINT>
+docker run -it --rm sysdiglabs/promcat-connect:0.1 install Blackbox:2.5.0 -t <SYSDIG_TOKEN>  -u <ENDPOINT>
 ```
 {: codeblock}